Help Center

 | Open rate | The opening rate of the trade for the instrument. |

-| Close quote amount | The instrument volume in the trade at the time of closing. |
+| Close quote amount | The calculated amount of the instrument in the transaction at the time of its closing; |

 | Open quote amount | The calculated instrument volume in the trade at the time of opening: Closing Quote Volume - (Lots in Position * Swap Rate * Days in Swap). |